SanjayCybSec/ProdigyTask2/README.md

 # ProdigyTask2

-Title: Image Encryption and Decryption using Python
+Title: Pixel Manipulation for Image Encryption and Decryption using Python

 Overview: This Python script provides functionality to encrypt and decrypt images using a simple encryption algorithm.
 The script utilizes the Python Imaging Library (PIL) to manipulate image data.